FelixdelasPozas/pomodorotimelapse/readme.md

 # Install

-Download the latest installer from the [releases page](https://github.com/FelixdelasPozas/pomodorotimelapse/releases).
-Supported versions are from Windows 7 onwards.
-Neither the application or the installer are digitally signed so the system will ask for approval before running it the first time.
+DesktopCapture is available for Windows 10 onwards.
+You can download the latest installer from the [releases page](https://github.com/FelixdelasPozas/pomodorotimelapse/releases).
+Neither the application or the installers are digitally signed so the system will ask for approval before running it the first time.

+The last version supporting Windows 7 & 8 is 1.2.0, you can download it [here](https://github.com/FelixdelasPozas/pomodorotimelapse/releases/tag/1.2.0).

 # Screenshots
 Main dialog with the configuration options showing a preview of the captured area (whole 3840x1080 desktop) and the current position of the overlayed images (both camera and pomodoro statistics).
 Yeah, I always code with my monocle or my awesome face! ;-P